What’s the difference between the IELTS and CELPIP?

 At the end of the day, I personally find the IELTS Speaking test to be much more natural.

-And if you’re like the thousands of students who’ve got test anxiety, we want to stay as calm as possible.
-But you’re not alone!
+If you’re like the thousands of students who’ve got test anxiety, know that you’re not alone!
 You can overcome your test anxiety.

-If you still prefer the CELPIP speaking test, that’s totally okay.
-Lots of your students have achieved their goals on the CELPIP test too.
-Just make sure you practice with a timer. 👍
+If you still prefer the CELPIP speaking test, that’s great too!
+Lots of our students have achieved their goals on the CELPIP test too.
+Just make sure you practice with a timer for all 8 speaking tasks. 👍

 One last question to help you pick your test